jasonogrady/jasonogrady/README.md

 Hi, I’m Jason O'Grady 👋

-I'm a senior technical writer at Google in the bay area, and I love writing.
+I'm a senior technical writer based in the bay area.

 I write technical communications for internal, external, and developer audiences, at scale:
 - 🛡 Security and Privacy standards, notifications [https://safety.google/security-privacy/]